Alfred Wegener Institute for Polar and Marine Research: Samoylov Station

 Samoylov Station is a Russian research station at 72°22′6″N 126°28′29″E lays within the Lena Delta close to the Laptev Sea.
 The station was set up as a logistic base for joint Russian-German permafrost studies by the Lena Delta Reserve (LDR) and the AWI.

 Ships

 Altogether there are six ships that belong to AWI.

 RV Polarstern

 The AWI flagship is Germany's research icebreaker RV Polarstern.
 The ship was commissioned in 1982.
 The double-hulled icebreaker is operational up to temperatures as low as −50 °C (−58 °F).
 Polarstern can break through sea ice of 1.5 m thickness at a speed of 5 knots, thicker ice must be broken by ramming.
-A possible but not probable follow-up flagship might be the research icebreaker Aurora Borealis.
+In 2022 the German Bundestag approved 2 million Euros budget for the contract award procedure for the construction of the new icebreaker Polarstern II.